unic/SitecoreErrorManager/README.md

 ## Contribute

 Contributions to the module are very welcome!
 You can fork the project and issue [Pull Requests](https://help.github.com/articles/creating-a-pull-request) to do so.
+Please note: you'll have to accept the CLA provided.

 ## License
 The Sitecore Error Manager is licensed under the LGPL.
 Please see [LICENSE.txt](https://github.com/unic/SitecoreErrorManager/blob/master/LICENSE.txt) for more informations.